zsteinkamp/photodirs/compose_example/README.md

 This directory contains a `docker-compose.yml` file that you can customize for your needs.

+[Download the file to your computer now](/zsteinkamp/photodirs/blob/main/compose_example/docker-compose.yml) so that you can modify it for your needs.

 It will fetch pre-built containers from the Github Container Registry, so the ony thing you need to do is to change the path to your originals directory in the `volumes:` section near the top of the file.

 ```